martinbreynolds/Profile/README.md

 # Keeping the mind and body healthy.

 I enjoy running and run with a local running club.
 I took up running in 2018 and I ran my first ever marathon in October 2020.
 Along with my marriage and children, this is one fo my greatest achievements and really tested the mind and body.
+I also enjoy getting out on the hills, discovering new tracks and paths.
 I am a FA qualified coach and coach my little boys team, truly testing but extremely rewarding.
 I enjoy playing golf when I can, as well as the odd glass of bourbon to relax.

 # Skills I have.